What is it?

 Adopting a child from another country is often a difficult, complex and lengthy process.
-Depending on whether you want to adopt a child from a country belonging to The Hague Convention or not, The Law Office of Ruby L. Powers will explain the process to you in detail and help you make the correct decision.
-Please contact us today for a consultation appointment.
+Depending on whether you want to adopt a child from a country belonging to The Hague Convention or not, Powers Law Group P.C. will explain the process to you in detail and help you make the correct decision.

 Conversely, a permanent resident may petition for his/her spouse and unmarried child(ren) of any age to immigrate to the United States.
 Permanent Residents CANNOT petition for married children, siblings or parents.